shoryukenpizza/WrathCombo/docs/Retargeting.md

 SomeAction.Retarget(MyCustomResolver);
 ```

-Not the lack of `()` at the end of the method name, as this is a reference to the
+Note the lack of `()` at the end of the method name, as this is a reference to the
 method, not the result of running it.

 ## Setting up a custom `TargetResolver`